opal-instruments/geode-firmware/README.md

-# geode-firmware
+# quartz-firmware

-This project contains the firmware for Opal Instrument's Geode Timer Module.
+This project contains the firmware for Opal Instrument's Quartz Timer Module.

 ## getting started